 The bottom line is: if the people, process, technology, or component stores processes or transmits cardholder data, or is connected to systems that do, or can impact the security of cardholder data, it’s considered in scope.

-Guidance from the PCI Council: how to reduce PCI scope
+PCI Council: how to reduce PCI DSS scope

 In December, 2016, the PCI Security Standards Council (SSC) released a supplemental guide for scoping and network segmentation.